Traumatic Brain Injury is can be just as devastating as it sounds. Yet for a serious sounding injury, it can be surprisingly difficult to identify.

 Skull Fractures: Your skull is strong but it is not bullet proof.
 A forceful impact can cause the skull to fracture.
 Repair can often require surgery.

 Concussions: We know now that concussions, which are caused by the soft brain impacting against the hard skull, can cause irreversible brain damage that can degrade with age.
 Concussions are most common in auto and motorcycle and truck accidents when the head hits a hard suface inside the vehicle.

 Hematomas: A hematoma is like a brain bruise.
 Hematomas are diagnosed with the help of a brain MRI.

 Diffuse Axonal Injury: Sometimes the impact can cause small, micro-injuries that scatter throughout the brain.
 We call these injuries diffuse axonal injuries.

 If you or a loved one have been in an accident where there was trauma to the head keep an eye out for the following symptons:

 Headaches and Pressure

-Build Your Case: A local St. Petersburg Brain Injury Lawyer builds the case from the beginning by referring the client to a Brain Injury specialist.
+Build Your Case: A local St. Petersburg Brain Injury Lawyer workplace the case from the beginning by referring the client to a Brain Injury Specialist.

 Evaluate the Claim: Of primary concern is the ability for the injured

 Reach out today to discuss your case with a brain injury lawyer at Denmon Pearlman.
-Call or text us at (813) 554-3232.
+Call or text us at (727) 493-5610.
 You can speak directly to a member of our team who will put you on a hassle free process to getting your case resolved.
-If you like, we can coordinate a case evaluation at one of our Tampa Bay offices or we can travel to you anywhere in the Tampa Bay area.
-We have offices throughout the Tampa Bay area including Saint Petersburg, New Port Richey, and Bradenton.
+If you like, we can coordinate a case evaluation at our St. Petersburg office or we can travel to you anywhere in Pinellas County.
 Remember, consultations are absolutely free.